augcog/ROAR_Sim/readme.md

 #### Side notes:
 You should run setup everything on the Jetson Nano.
 And then use [X11vnc](https://tecadmin.net/setup-x11vnc-server-on-ubuntu-linuxmint/) or similar service to remote control it.

-However, setting all the software on your local computer should also work Platforms tested:
+However, setting all the software on your local computer should also work.
+Just make sure to hook plug the Camera & Arduino to the computer that you are running the code on.
+Platforms tested:

     - IOS 10.15